 We demonstrate this thesis in the restricted domain of constraint-satisfaction problems whose solutions have the structure of a table.
-In this paper, we describe the Constraint Lingo language for expressing these tabular constraintsatisfaction problems.
+In this paper, we describe the Constraint Lingo language for expressing these tabular constraint-satisfaction problems.
 We show how to translate programs in this language into a variety of lower-level logic programs that can be run on standard logic engines.

 Low-level approaches to constraint-satisfaction problems have been investigated for several years.
 First, constraint-logic programming [3] has been used with great success.
-Solvers such as $ECL^{i}PS^{e}$ [4] can be used to represent and solve such problems.
+Solvers such as ECLiPS^e [4] can be used to represent and solve such problems.
 Second, recent research has modeled constraint-satisfaction problems as DATALOG[¬] programs for which stable models represent solutions [5, 6].
 Programs such as smodels [7] compute stable models [8] of such programs.
 Third, constraint-satisfaction problems can be modeled as disjunctive logic programs; dlv [9] can compute answer sets of those programs.
 Fourth, the logic of propositional schemata forms an answer-set programming formalism that can be used for solving constraint-satisfaction problems [10].
-Fifth, optimization programming solvers such as OPL [11] deal primarily with techniques such as linear and integer programming, but also incorporate constraint programming and scheduling.
-Together, we call programs that compute solutions to logic programs in any of these formalisms "logic engines", even though solvers in the fifth class can be based on C++ or Java, and do not present a predicate logic view to programmers.
+Fifth, optimization programming solvers such as OPL [11] deal primarily with techniques such as linear and integer programs that compute solutions to logic programs in any of these formalisms "logic engines", even though solvers in the fifth class can be based on C++ or Java, and do not present a predicate-logic view to programmers.